LewisGaul/minesolver/notes/solver-design.md

 ### Matrix approach

-The first step in the process is to reduce the board into a structure that can be worked with more easily.
-This makes sense to be done by reducing to matrix form (since a minesweeper board is effectively no more than a set of simultaneous equations).
+The first step in the process is to transform the board into a structure that can be worked with more easily.
+This makes sense to be done by transforming to matrix form (since a minesweeper board is effectively just a set of simultaneous equations).
 An alternative approach is sketched out in a section below.

 - Each row of the matrix corresponds to one of the simultaneous equations, which come from each visible number on the board.
 - There is an additional final row corresponding to the equation for the total number of mines in the board.
 - Each column corresponds to an unclicked cell, where the value in the matrix is '1' if the unclicked cell is a neighbour of the row's displayed number, and '0' otherwise.
 - There is a single column on the right corresponding to the RHS of the simultaneous equations, i.e. the value of the number shown in the cell corresponding to that row.

+To find the possible configurations of mines in the board, we just need to find all non-negative integer solutions (also bounded by the maximum number of mines per cell).

-The matrix can then be reduced to RREF (reduced-row echelon form).
+The matrix can be reduced to RREF (reduced-row echelon form).
+This is not strictly necessary, but can help with reading off solutions, and can serve as an optimisation for finding solutions.
 Since the initial matrix contains only integers, the reduction can be performed such that the resulting matrix also contains only integers (positive or negative) - this is at the cost of being able to guarantee each leading row value is a '1', but this is inconsequential.

 Example:
 ```